tannerbroberts/tannerbroberts.github.io/README.md

     key:
         FILL: The story needs talk with Tanner, || is yet to be written
         DO: These are ready to be done.
 They have enough description to make the developer happy
         DONE: ...
 It's done...
 I don't know what else to say

 STORIES:
-    FILL:
-        Variables
-            Variables can be added, removed, and combined Variable Summaries
-            Quotas
-        Item RealTime view
-        Accountability view
-        ItemFilter: filterName filterProperties
-            ItemFilter can filter based on length, variable condition, and name BaseCalendarView
-        ViewItem
-        Item Library is basically just no filter, any other preset filters live below Mobile View closes shelf onViewItemClick and onAddItem

     DO:
         TimeWindow
             Scheduler option on block
-                block onLongClickListener
-                appears onAddItem along with the new block schedule submit button
+                appears onAddItem along with the item block schedule submit button
             BackgroundSection
                 onLongPressListener